5 Reasons Every Student Should Launch a Startup Business While in College

 Felicia Joy is a nationally recognized entrepreneur who created $50 million in value for the various organizations in corporate America before launching her business enterprise.
 She is the author of Hybrid Entrepreneurship: How the Middle Class Can Beat the Slow Economy, Earn Extra Income and Reclaim the American Dream and operates Ms. CEO Inc., a media, merchandise and events company that inspires women entrepreneurs to be savvy, profitable and bold in business.
 Follow Felicia on Twitter @feliciajoyor visit her web site feliciajoy.biz.

 Posted on August 25, 2011, in Entrepreneurship, work experience and tagged Career Development, Career Exploration, Employment, Entrepreneur, jobs, Professional Development.
 Bookmark the permalink.
-Comments Off.
+Comments Off on 5 Reasons Every Student Should Launch a Startup Business While in College.